 Not only should information be easy to find, but it should be easy to read.
 Text and images should fit within the dimensions of every mobile screen.
-Too often we see text cut off and images skewed all funky.
+Too often we see text cut off and images skewed.
 Don’t do that.

-Site organization/layout should be condensed & reconfigured.
+Site organization and layout should be condensed and reconfigured.
 For example, long-form navigation bars (like the one you probably have on desktop) are hard to read on mobile.Use alternatives like tabbed navigation, hamburgers, or menu carousel.